manishk550/Data-Cloud-Virtualization/README.md

 # Vector Database Integration
-Enhance your agents' efficiency by harnessing semantic search capabilities from a vector database.
+Enhance your agents' efficiency by harnessing  search capabilities from a vector database.
 This feature enables the recommendation of relevant cases to agents, allowing them to learn from archived cases within Data Cloud.

  # Pre Requisite -